 Keep a First Aid Kit with you at all times

-Even if you are going for a short hike, there is always a small possibility you could break a limb, cut yourself or get bitten by insects or snakes, so you need to be prepared for the worse.
+Even if you are going for a short hike, there is always a small possibility you could break a limb, cut yourself or get bitten by insects or snakes, so you need to be prepared for the worst.
 Most first aid kits are compact and contain all the essential items you’ll need.

 - Compact first aid manual